HackYourFuture/yourpersonalbrand/yourcurriculum.md

 ## 4. Submitting your CV to the HYF team

-Once your CV is ready, please submit the link to the HYF team here.
-We will give you feedback (if needed) to be sure you end with a good CV that gets you interviews.
-However, keep in mind that besides a nice looking CV, you need to continuously work on new projects that reflect your capabilities.
-This is by far your fastest way to a job!
+Once your CV is ready, set the editing rights in Google Slides to "Anyone with the link", and submit the URL to the HYF team [here](https://hackyourfuture.typeform.com/to/nbktd8).
+We will then give you feedback (if needed) to be sure you end with a good CV that gets you interviews.

-Once you submitted your CV, please be sure to continue to update it in the same file.
-That way we can assure that every time we share it with a prospective employer, we share your most up to date version.
+***IMPORTANT:*** Once you submitted your CV, please be sure to ***continue to update it in the same file*** with new projects and experiences.
+That way we can be sure that every time we share it with a prospective employer, we share the most up to date version of your CV.

-**Remember:** If for any reason you decide not to use our template pack, be sure to use templates that are not flexible and that allows for collaboration: If you send the HYF team a PDF it is VERY hard and time consuming for us to provide you with feedback, so we won't do so.
-Instead, please use google docs or (even better) stick to some of the templates we share with you on this guide!
-If you have ideas on how to make them better, send a PRs with your thoughts and we might incorporate them on the next release!
+***EVEN MORE IMPORTANT!:*** During and after HackYourFuture, it is crucial that you keep your client (or case) manager at the Gemeente informed with your progress and what you are up to.
+Use this message as a reminder to do so if you are not currently in touch with him/her.
+Also know that the HYF team is always available to connect with your client manager if necessary.
+If so, just reach out to us on Slack!

 ## 5. Bonus: The Cover Letter (Coming soon!)